dij0s/PETAL/thesis/exec_summary.typ

 #let doc_language = "en" // Valid values are en, fr

 // Must be < 425 characters long.
-#let summary = "DataFlowX is a scalable data engineering platform for real-time analytics on large, heterogeneous datasets.
-DataFlowX automates data ingestion, transformation, and validation using distributed processing and intelligent scheduling.
-The system ensures data quality, accelerates insights, and supports seamless integration with modern business intelligence tools."
+#let summary = "
+PETAL is a multi-agent AI system that supports municipalities in energy planning by coordinating specialized agents through an orchestration layer.
+By utilizing publicly available geospatial data and regulatory frameworks, the solution produces data-driven, context-aware recommendations that comply with sustainability objectives."

 #let content = [

   // This is where you put the content of your executive summary == Objectives
-  The primary objective of DataFlowX is to provide organizations with a robust and scalable platform for real-time analytics on large, diverse datasets.
-By automating the processes of data ingestion, transformation, and validation, DataFlowX aims to streamline data workflows and ensure high quality.

-  The platform leverages distributed processing and intelligent scheduling to optimize performance and resource utilization.
-Additionally, DataFlowX is designed to seamlessly integrate with modern business intelligence tools, enabling faster and more accurate insights.
-Ultimately, the project seeks to empower businesses to make data-driven decisions efficiently and confidently in dynamic environments.

-  // An example a figure using the `cetz` package to draw a
-  #import "@preview/cetz:0.4.0": canvas, draw
-  #import "@preview/cetz-plot:0.1.2": plot
-  #import draw: circle, content, line, rect

-  #let ex_fig = canvas(length: 2cm, {
-    import draw: *
-    let phi = (1 + calc.sqrt(5)) / 2

-    ortho({
-      hide({
-        line(
-          (-phi, -1, 0),
-          (-phi, 1, 0),
-          (phi, 1, 0),
-          (phi, -1, 0),
-          close: true,
-          name: "xy",
-        )
-        line(
-          (-1, 0, -phi),
-          (1, 0, -phi),
-          (1, 0, phi),
-          (-1, 0, phi),
-          close: true,
-          name: "xz",
-        )
-        line(
-          (0, -phi, -1),
-          (0, -phi, 1),
-          (0, phi, 1),
-          (0, phi, -1),
-          close: true,
-          name: "yz",
-        )
-      })

-      intersections("a", "yz", "xy")
-      intersections("b", "xz", "yz")
-      intersections("c", "xy", "xz")

-      set-style(stroke: (thickness: 0.5pt, cap: "round", join: "round")) line((0, 0, 0), "c.1", (phi, 1, 0), (phi, -1, 0), "c.3")
-      line("c.0", (-phi, 1, 0), "a.2")
-      line((0, 0, 0), "b.1", (1, 0, phi), (-1, 0, phi), "b.3")
-      line("b.0", (1, 0, -phi), "c.2")
-      line((0, 0, 0), "a.1", (0, phi, 1), (0, phi, -1), "a.3")
-      line("a.0", (0, -phi, 1), "b.2")

-      anchor("A", (0, phi, 1))
-      content("A", [$A$], anchor: "north", padding: .1)
-      anchor("B", (-1, 0, phi))
-      content("B", [$B$], anchor: "south", padding: .1)
-      anchor("C", (1, 0, phi))
-      content("C", [$C$], anchor: "south", padding: .1)
-      line("A", "B", stroke: (dash: "dashed"))
-      line("A", "C", stroke: (dash: "dashed"))
-    })
-  })

-  #align(center, scale-to-width(50%, ex_fig))
+  The primary objective of PETAL is to support municipalities in Valais/Wallis in the complex task of urban energy planning by providing an AI-powered, multi-agent system that processes various data sources to generate actionable insights.
+By combining geospatial data with legal and design documents, PETAL helps municipalities align with federal and cantonal sustainability goals.

+  The system uses an orchestration layer to manage specialized AI agents, guiding their workflow based on the ongoing conversational context.
+  PETAL delivers its recommendations through a web interface that visualizes data layers on a map, facilitating the interpretation for decision-makers.
+  Ultimately, the project aims to support decision-making and promote energy strategies tailored to local contexts and energy landscapes.

   == Explanation
-  The development of DataFlowX followed an agile methodology, emphasizing iterative progress and continuous feedback.
-The project began with requirements gathering and architectural design, focusing on scalability and integration capabilities.
-Core modules for data ingestion, transformation, and validation were implemented using distributed processing frameworks.
-Automated testing and code reviews ensured reliability and maintainability throughout development.

-  Regular meetings with stakeholders guided feature prioritization and refinements.
-Integration with business intelligence tools was achieved via standardized APIs.
-Performance benchmarks and user acceptance testing validated the system’s effectiveness.
-Documentation and training materials were prepared to facilitate deployment and user onboarding, ensuring a smooth transition to production.
+  The development of PETAL followed a research-driven, iterative methodology, combining AI system design with practical experimentation.
+  The project started with an analysis of the main steps involved in urban energy planning, along with an assessment of relevant data sources and regulatory frameworks.
+  AI agents were subsequently designed and developed for specific roles using targeted prompts, enabling tasks such as identifying the underlying intent of queries, interpreting information, and profiling energy usage.

+  Evaluation was then conducted through both expert assessment and an automated benchmarking framework using language models to assess performance.
+Iterative improvements were made based on continuous feedback and observed limitations.
+Emphasis was placed on transparency, reproducibility, and adaptability to ensure the system can support future extensions and integration with existing municipal workflows.

   #colbreak() // As Typst does not support auto column balancing, this must be put to break the columns evenly.
 Move it to a location that makes the columns even.

   == Conclusion / Benefits
-  DataFlowX delivers significant benefits by enabling organizations to harness real-time analytics on large, heterogeneous datasets with ease.
-Its automated data ingestion, transformation, and validation processes reduce manual effort and minimize errors, ensuring high data quality.
-The platform’s distributed architecture and intelligent scheduling optimize resource usage and scalability, supporting growing business needs.
-By streamlining complex data workflows and providing robust performance, DataFlowX empowers businesses to respond quickly to changing environments, maintain a competitive edge, and make informed, data-driven decisions with confidence and efficiency.

-  #figure(
-    code(numbering: none)[
-      ```scala
-      def lambda(val x : Any) : Int =
-        x match :
-          case f: Int => f
-          case _ => 42 // The answer
-      ```
-    ],
-    caption: "A code snippet",
+  This work demonstrates that AI-powered multi-agent systems can effectively support municipal energy planning by structuring this complex task into specialized, coordinated subtasks, each assigned to specific agents.
+  The evaluation of PETAL shows strong capabilities in contextual reasoning and generation of data-grounded recommendations, with particularly good results observed when leveraging larger language models.
+  However, challenges such as occasional inconsistencies and unsupported claims highlight the importance of continued efforts to enhance the system’s reliability and trustworthiness.
+  PETAL lays the groundwork for advancing research and practical implementation of AI solutions within the field of energy planning.
+  // Optionally, if you need a figure spanning multiple columns, you can use this.
+  #place(
+    bottom,
+    scope: "parent",
+    float: true,
+    figure(
+      image("figs/petal_interface_water.png", fit: "contain", height: 7cm, width: 100%),
+      caption: "PETAL web interface displaying a follow-up report on small hydropower potential in Sion.
+The interface includes a chat panel showing the system response and an interactive map, visualizing water bodies and rooftop-level solar energy.", ),
   )

-  #align(center, block(text([Everything *must* fit on one page when rendered !]), fill: yellow, inset: 4pt))

-  // Optionally, if you need a figure spanning multiple columns, you can use this.
-  #place(bottom, scope: "parent", float: true, figure(
-    image("figs/isc_logo.svg", fit: "contain", height: 6cm, width: 100%),
-    caption: "A figure spanning multiple columns",
-  ))

   // This is the end !
 ]

 // TODO: please modify the following to suit your needs.
 #show: project.with(
-  title: "Life, the Universe and Everything",
+  title: "Optimisation de la planification énergétique\nurbaine par l'orchestration de l'IA",
   language: doc_language, // Modify global if required, see above
-  authors: "Stormy Peters",
+  authors: "Dion Osmani",
-  student-picture: image("figs/pixelize.png"), // [Optional], put none if not used
+  student-picture: image("figs/portrait.jpg"), // [Optional], put none if not used
-  permanent-email: "john.doe@example.com", // [Optional], put none if not used
+  permanent-email: none, // [Optional], put none if not used
-  video-url: "https://isc.hevs.ch", // This is a link to the video of you project, if any
+  video-url: none, // This is a link to the video of you project, if any

   summary: summary, // Not to be changed
   content: content, // Not to be changed

-  thesis-supervisor: "Prof. Dr John von Neumann",
+  thesis-supervisor: "Jessen Page",
-  thesis-co-supervisor: "Lady Ada Lovelace", // Optional, use none if not needed
+  thesis-co-supervisor: "Florian Desmons", // Optional, use none if not needed
-  thesis-expert: "Dr Grace Hopper", // Optional, use none if not needed
+  thesis-expert: "Nils Schüler", // Optional, use none if not needed
-  academic-year: "2025-2026", // Optional, use none if not needed
+  academic-year: "2024-2025", // Optional, use none if not needed

   is-executive-summary: true, // This is an executive summary, not a full thesis